 I have absolutely no regrets that I plowed forward and finished the whole series.

-Arrested Development is a zany comedy which started its life on Fox and finished it on Netflix.
+Arrested Development is a zany comedy that started its life on Fox and finished it on Netflix.
 The show features an overwhelming number of insanely funny comic actors, including Jason Bateman, Portia de Rossi, Will Arnett, Michael Cera, Alia Shawkat, Tony Hale, David Cross, Jeffrey Tambor, and Jessica Walter.
 And that list does not include the countless juicy guest stars.

 The gifted cast and comedic style should have put the show right up my alley.
 I always wanted to love it, but I never did.
 And I stuck with it for too long.